vuo/vuo/documentation/api/DevelopingApplications.md

     - Choose template macOS > Application > App.
     - Choose language Objective-C.
   - Add Vuo.framework to the project:
-    - In Finder, move or copy Vuo.framework into the project's folder.
-    - In Xcode, File > Add Files to your project.
-Select Vuo.framework from the project's folder.
+    - File > Add Files to your project.
+    - Select `Vuo.framework` from the `/Library/Developer/Vuo/framework` folder.
+    - Uncheck the "Copy items if needed" checkbox.
     - Vuo.framework should now appear under Build Phases > Link Binary With Libraries.
   - Modify the target's Build Phases:
     - Editor > Add Build Phase > Add Copy Files Build Phase
       - Destination: Frameworks
       - Add Vuo.framework here.
 (You can drag and drop it from the Project Navigator.)
+      - Uncheck the "Code Sign On Copy" checkbox.
   - Modify the target's Build Settings:
-    - Go to Editor > Add Build Setting > Add User-Defined Setting, add `REMOVE_HEADERS_FROM_EMBEDDED_BUNDLES`, and set it to `NO`.
+    - Editor > Add Build Setting > Add User-Defined Setting
+      - Add `REMOVE_HEADERS_FROM_EMBEDDED_BUNDLES`, and set it to `NO`.
+    - Set "Quoted Include In Framework Header" to `NO`.
+    - Under "Framework Search Paths", add the `/Library/Developer/Vuo/framework` folder.
   - Set up one or more of your project's source files to be able to call Vuo API functions:
     - If using the C++ API, name the source file with extension ".mm" (for Objective-C++) instead of ".m".
-    - Add @code{cpp} #include <Vuo/Vuo.h> @endcode
+    - Add @code{cpp} #import <Vuo/Vuo.h> @endcode

 ### Qt Creator